voynovaes/Senescence/README.md

 ```

-To create your own file for cell annotation, you can refer to the code of CustomImageDataset, which allows you to automatically annotate your cells.
+To create your own file for cell annotation, you can refer to the code of CellAnnotation, which allows you to automatically annotate your cells.
 For class-based annotation, you will need images of cell staining in the form of a binary layer.
 You can use beta-galactosidase staining, as we did in our case, or choose your own aging marker.